 We booked a canal boat ride through Airbnb for a more authentic experience (don’t bother with the large tourist boats).
 Our boat tour was operated by a local guy who supplied beer, wine and nibbles.
 By the end of the boat trip we’d made friends with a few other American girls, who we hung out with over the next few days.
 We also found quite possibly the best Airbnb I’ve ever stayed in.
 Our host, Ilse, looked after us so well, made us gourmet breakfasts every morning and kept our rooms looking spick and span.

-Note:for anyone wanting to see the I Amsterdam sign featured in the photo above, unfortunately this sign was removed from in front of the Rijks Museum in early December for political reasons.
+Pro Tip: For anyone wanting to see the I Amsterdam sign featured in the photo above, unfortunately, this sign was removed from in front of the Rijks Museum in early December for political reasons.

 Lucerne & Interlaken, Switzerland